Church Of The Savior On Spilled Blood St Petersburg

 The Church of the Savior on Spilled Blood, also known as the Church of the Resurrection of Christ, wasn’t conceived in a vacuum.
 Its very existence is inextricably linked to a moment of profound tragedy: the assassination of Emperor Alexander II.

 On March 13, 1881 (March 1 on the Julian calendar then in use in Russia), Alexander II was traveling in his carriage along the Catherine Canal when a bomb exploded.
-Despite surviving the initial blast, a second bomb detonated shortly after, mortally wounding the Tsar.
+Now, despite surviving the initial blast, a second bomb detonated shortly after, mortally wounding the Tsar.
 He was rushed to the Winter Palace but succumbed to his injuries later that day.

 Designing a Memorial: The Architecture and Artistry